k2view-academy/K2View-Academy/articles/39_fabric_catalog/10_catalog_settings.md

 # Catalog Settings

-The purpose of the Settings screen in the Catalog application is to enable viewing and editing the rules used by the Catalog.
-These rules can be updated to accomodate the Project's needs.
+The purpose of the Settings tab in the Catalog application is to enable viewing and editing various Catalog configurations.
+The Catalog includes pre-defined settings which can be updated to accommodate the Project's needs.

 This article includes the following sections: